kratzert/never-paper/README.md

 # Never train an LSTM on a single basin

-This repository contains the code that is required to reproduce the analysis and all figures of the paper "Never train an LSTM on a single basin" by Kratzert et al. (in review).
+This repository contains the code that is required to reproduce the analysis and all figures of the paper ["Never train an LSTM on a single basin"](https://hess.copernicus.org/preprints/hess-2023-275) by Kratzert et al. (accepted for publication).